The AEC (architectural, engineering, and construction) sector is confronting a period of unprecedented challenges – but also one of opportunity.

 Using reinforced polypropylene (PP-R) as the network’s main spine, for example, allows polymer-based schemes to provide heat loads up to 16MW.
 Flexible, coiled PE-Xa pre-insulated pipework can be easily connected to this spine, ensuring cost-effective installation for building professionals extending networks.
 This, alongside the material’s lifespan of over 50 years, highlights polymer’s role in sustainably futureproof buildings’ utility demands.

-Additionally, a PP-R pipe main spine can reduce pressure losses by up to 19 per cent compared to steel solutions.
+Additionally, a PP-R pipe main spine can reduce pressure losses by up to 19 percent compared to steel solutions.
 For maintenance-conscious contractors and developers, minimised corrosion risks result in less system failures and ensuing expensive repairs.
 PP-R is up to 37% lighter than steel, allowing for easier on-site handling and lowered emissions during transportation.
 As PP-R is 100% recyclable, further environmental benefits can be realised.

 Sustainability concerns go hand-in-hand with those around installation time and material use.
 Because PP-R eliminates expansion loops and reduces directional change bends used in steel networks, fitting is quicker, with less components required due to less joints.
-PP-R pipe’s lighter weight and the PE-Xa pipe’s flexibility also facilitates a quicker and more flexible installation.
+PP-R pipe’s lighter weight and the PE-Xa pipe’s flexibility also facilitate a quicker and more flexible installation.

 In conclusion, the need to decarbonise means we must entertain innovative new heating technologies, including polymer district heating systems.
 By doing so, we can improve sustainability while also enjoying further benefits, such as ease-of-installation and lower operational costs.